Last Minute Campgrounds in Southern California for Escaping Los Angeles Today!

 Death Valley, CA 92328

 The great thing about driving five hours to the hottest spot in the western hemisphere is that, chances are, you will get a campsite.
-Note that several campsites are entirely closed due to flood damage, such as Mesquite Spring and Wildrose, and some are closed during part of the year, so check the website before heading out.
+Note that some areas are closed during part of the year, so check the website before heading out.
 The uber-desert park has plenty to fascinate kids (see our Death Valley with Kids review), and campgrounds that are first come, first served most of the year (only Furnace Creek takes reservations in the winter months).

 National Forest Camping near LA